Jugendhackt/neulandeuphonie/README.md

 An censoring proxy that replaces bad words with good words and all images with images of cats (everybody loves cats).

 ## Installing
 To install it is recommended to create a python2 virtualenv (env/ is already in .gitignore) and activate it.
-Python3 is only supported by the beta .
 You have to install the virtualenv tool.
 Most distributions have it in packages named ```python-virtualenv``` or similar.

     virtualenv --python python2 env # create virtualenv source env/bin/activate